auth0/Auth0.swift/README.md

 #### Check the validity of stored credentials

-When the users open your application, check for valid credentials.
-If they exist, you can retrieve them and redirect the users to the application's main flow without any additional login steps.
+When the users open your app, check for valid credentials.
+If they exist, you can retrieve them and redirect the users to the app's main flow without any additional login steps.

 ```swift
 guard credentialsManager.hasValid() else {